If you read through the labels of your orange juice containers in between sips, you’ll find certain terms that may spark your curiosity.

 Since pasteurized orange juice is merely heat-treated organic OJ, it has natural vitamin C. However, once exposed to pasteurization, some of the vitamins may be destroyed.
 To compensate for this loss, manufacturers add extra vitamin C to their products.

-If you want to learn more about orange juice, you can see our related posts on what orange juice concentrate is, what fortified orange juice is, and the types of orange juice.
+If you want to learn more about orange juice, you can see our related posts on what orange juice concentrate is, Kroger orange juice, and the types of orange juice.

 Pasteurized orange juice has a long shelf life because it is subjected to pasteurization.
 This method of preservation exposes the orange juice to high temperatures to get rid of pathogens.